 Polish

 Polish is the most commonly spoken Slavic language of the European Union and the second largest Slavic language in the world, with over 50 million users across the globe.
-Polish culture has a remarkably rich tradition, shaped by a millennium of artistic and intellectual innovation as well as struggles for political, social, and cultural independence.
-Poland survived the two world wars and half a century of communist rule to emerge as a regional leader in East-Central Europe, the fastest-growing economy in the EU, and home to one of the most vibrant cultural scenes in the world.
-Polish diaspora counts among the largest in the world with major concentrations in the US, Canada, the UK, Germany, and France.
+Poland has a unique and vibrant culture shaped by a millennium of artistic and intellectual innovation and struggles for political, social, and cultural independence.
+The country survived two world wars and half a century of communist rule to emerge as a regional leader in East-Central Europe, the fastest-growing economy in the E.U., and home to one of the most dynamic cultural scenes in the world.
+It is also a key NATO and U.S. ally in Europe.
+Polish diaspora is among the world's largest, with major concentrations in the U.S., Canada, the U.K., Germany, and France.

-Explore the crossroads of Europe with courses designed to give you the linguistic-cultural skills for successful academic, business, political, diplomatic, and analytical careers centered on the continent’s most economically dynamic, strategically important, and culturally rich region.
+Are you of Czech, Polish, or Russian heritage — or do you just have a fascination with the region of the world in which these languages are spoken?
+Can you imagine using any of these languages in your future career or research?
 Discover the world that has survived the horrors of two world wars, given birth to some of the most powerful dissident movements in modern history, and inspired the world with its art, film, literature, and political thought.

 The Folklore Certificate provides opportunities to explore the importance of everyday expressive culture — such as storytelling, sacred traditions, art, music, foodways, and festivals — to better appreciate human diversity, as well as understand the challenges of living together as local community members and citizens of the world.
 Students will gain fresh perspectives on race, ethnicity, gender, sexuality, and class.
 They will come to recognize the artfulness in everyday life and community-based creativity in a global economy.
 Students will learn to navigate cultural communication and conflict within and across religious, geographic, and ethnic divides.